Diversity and Inclusion

 In 2009, we launched our Bird & Bird Bursary programme, which aims to address the financial hurdle that often deters bright young people from socially deprived areas of the country from attending university.
 Our trainees are encouraged to get involved with this initiative by acting as mentors to our bursary students, guiding them through university and offering career advice and support.
 Now in it’s 10th year, this is one of our most successful programmes at the Firm and helps us to recruit from the widest pool possible to ensure we are hiring the best talent!

 We were one of the first law firms to sign a partnership agreement with Aspiring Solicitors when the organisation formed in 2013.
 The primary aim of Aspiring Solicitors is to increase diversity in the legal profession, specifically underrepresented groups through skills workshops, mentoring schemes, assistance with training contract applications and events with partner firms.
-A significant number of our trainees have been recruited through Aspiring Solicitors and we continue to work closely with Chris White to ensure we are recruiting from the widest talent pool possible.
+A significant number of our trainees have been recruited through the Aspiring Solicitors partnership and we continue to work closely with Aspiring Solicitors to ensure we are recruiting from the widest talent pool possible.

 Rare Recruitment Contextual Recruitment System